 Should I raise my prices or increase production?
-Turns into: I have enough staff to turn out 50 widgets a month, but I’m getting 500 people to my website a day, and averaging a one percent conversion rate.
+I have enough staff to turn out 50 widgets a month, but I'm getting 500 people to my website a day, and averaging a one percent conversion rate.

 Should I advertise with this magazine?
-Turns into: They have 100,000 readers, but only 10 percent are in my demographic.
+They have 100,000 readers, but only 10 percent are in my demographic.
 If one percent of that 10 percent buy my product, will I make a return on my investment?

 In order to answer these questions, your business must have tools in place for you to gather some basic data.
 There are many tools out there, but the following three tools will capture more than 80 percent of the metrics an entrepreneur needs to make smart decisions.